-About the Open Society Foundations
+About the Open Society Foundation for South Africa

-Open Society was founded by George Soros, who began his philanthropy in 1979 by giving scholarships to black South African students during Apartheid.
+Open Society Foundations was founded by George Soros, who began his philanthropy in 1979 by giving scholarships to black South African students during Apartheid.